 Try this: Make your short breaks truly a break.
 Don’t check your emails or your phone.
 Stand up, stretch, look out the window, or get a glass of water.
 Give your mind a rest.
 You’ll make your next sprint just as effective and stay energized throughout the day.

-How To Avoid Productivity Burnout
+How to Avoid Productivity Burnout

 The relentless pursuit of productivity can, ironically, be the fastest path to burnout.
 The goal isn’t to become a perfect, nonstop efficiency engine; it’s about creating a sustainable system in which you can perform at your best without sacrificing your mental and physical well-being.
 Think of it as strategic sustainability.
 This way, you protect your most valuable resource: energy.